 Imports in Visual Basic) that reference namespaces from the removed assemblies.

 System.Core assemblies.
 These assemblies are marked with the pin icon and you cannot remove these references.

 References that are needed for compilation, independently of whether they are used or not, are displayed in the References required by the compiler group.
 References in this group are normally have 'related usages', that is, implicit (non-direct) usages.
 In the simplest case, related usages are caused by a type’s hierarchy.
 That is, if you use a certain type, you have to reference all assemblies containing that type’s supertypes.

 NuGet packages are displayed with the corresponding icons .
+A faded icon means that the package has no usages and can be safely removed.
 When removing NuGet packages, ReSharper will use the NuGet uninstall mechanism.

-There are two more ways of cleaning project and assembly references.
+There are other ways of cleaning project and assembly references.